ionq/blqs/blqs/README.md

     else:
         CX(1, 0)
 ```
-Then if we run this function, we will produce a `blqs.Program` that includes both statements,
+Then if we call this method, we will produce a `blqs.Program` that includes both statements,
 like `H(0)` but also the `if` and `else` statements.
 ```python
 program = hello_blqs()